sfranzyshen/omx-layers/README.md

 # omx-layers (Node.js)
-An interface for Node.js allowing you to layer multiple [omxplayer](https://github.com/popcornmix/omxplayer) instances and control them via D-Bus.
+An interface for Node.js allowing you to layer multiple [omxplayer](https://github.com/popcornmix/omxplayer) instances and control them in-process via the low-latency interprocess communication protocol, D-Bus.

+You don't have to know anything about D-Bus.
+Just send commands using JavaScript, and the library handles the communication and logic internally.

 # How to Install
 ```